 It was 8am on Sunday and I was headed to Walgreens in all of my Courtney Loveish glory.
 I was a bit surprised as to just how many people were also at Walgreens at this early hour.
 I spied an entire clan of mysterious Red Hat ladies who were a tad over-eager to check their blood pressure and gather bunion cushions.
 The two giant Nordic men in line ahead of me had just purchased three cases of Peanut Rolls and handed one of the cases to a young boy, who was hidden inside an over-sized Green Bay Packer's parka.
 Who the hell eats that many peanut rolls in one sitting?
 Maybe they intended to throw them at Vikings fans in the parking lot.
 Or stuff their pants.

 Hair still crazed, my voice now transformed by the head cold I can't kick, I sound like I smoke two packs a day.
-Excuse me?
-Where are your rubber gloves?
-Do you sell masks?
-Not Halloween masks, you know, the ones that Michael Jackson wears?

 The good people at Walgreen's must have thought I was trying to clean up a murder scene.
 C-Love flips out because her dealer isn't holding, so she kills him with her Golden Globe Award right there in the living room.
 I finally made my way to the household cleaners and picked up the following items: